CentralFloridaAttorney/dataspoon/README.md

 ````
 ### dbtool.OneHotWords()

-onehotdb builds upon dbtool and instead of storing the value, onehotdb splits the value into smaller parts or words and stores the smaller parts in a database of words.
+onehotdb builds upon dBTool and instead of storing the value, onehotdb splits the value into smaller parts or words and stores the smaller parts in a database of words.
 The indices to those words are stored in onehotdb.

 ### Prerequisites